xmos/lib_spi/lib_spi/doc/rst/spi.rst

 The slave will only send and receive data when the slave select is driven high.

-If the *MISO* line is not required then is need not be connected.
+If the *MISO* line is not required then it need not be connected.
 The *MOSI* line must always be connected.

 Usage